"...superbly written...highly recommended reading."

 New Orleans, LA

 Have you read To Forgive, Divine?
 I'd love to post your comments!
 You can email them to me at email@example.com or drop me a line at To Forgive, Divine, P.O.
 Box 1884, Georgetown, TX 78627.
 Or, better yet, why not leave a review on Amazon.com?
-I can't wait to hear from you!
+Can't wait to hear from you!